dergigi/dergigi.github.io/collections/bitcoin/_posts/2021-06-13-bitcoin-is-an-idea.md

 >
 > <cite>Alan Moore, V for Vendetta</cite>

-On October 31st, 2008, the future trajectory of our global society has forever changed.
+On October 31st, 2008, the future trajectory of our global society was forever changed.
 A breakthrough was made, and an unstoppable idea was let loose on the world.
 An idea so profound, so outrageous, that it was ignored by almost everyone for the first couple of years - and is still